mech/Notes/Security/web_application_security.md

 XSS happen when you have comment box that accept input from others but you did not escape it properly, or it can happen if you are too CMS.

+> Preventing XSS with data inserted between HTML elements is very straightforward.
+On the other hand, preventing XSS with data inserted directly into JavaScript code is considerably more difficult and sometimes impossible.

 ```html
 <!-- XSS can happen here, even if you quote it -->
 <div style="background-color: {userSpecifiedColor}"></div>